-- PCR amplification is performed on whole blood specimens. - This method is most sensitive in the first week of illness and decreases in sensitivity following the administration of appropriate antibiotics (within 48 hours). - Although a positive PCR result is helpful, a negative result does not rule out the diagnosis, and treatment should not be withheld due to a negative result. - PCR might also be used to amplify DNA in solid tissue and bone marrow specimens.
+- PCR amplification is typically performed on whole blood specimens, but might also be used to amplify DNA in solid tissue and bone marrow specimens. - This method is most sensitive in the first week of illness and decreases in sensitivity following the administration of appropriate antibiotics (within 48 hours). - Although a positive PCR result is helpful, a negative result does not rule out the diagnosis, and treatment should not be withheld on the basis of a negative result.